How can I rack up rewards points fast?

 Case study: The Pudding Guy

-In 1999, Healthy Choice was running a promotion for a new line of frozen entrees, and offered shoppers 500 frequent flyer miles for every 10 product barcodes they sent in.
+In 1999, Healthy Choice was running a promotion for a new line of frozen entrees and offered shoppers 500 frequent flyer miles for every 10 product barcodes they sent in.

 After totally cleaning out a chain of discount grocery stores, Phillips had bought up 12,150 pudding cups and spent about $3,140.

 When he sent in his barcodes, he wound up bagging 1,280,000 frequent flyer miles - enough to travel free for years afterwards, but also enough to get him a complimentary lifelong membership to the airline’s Gold club.

-And as if that wasn’t enough - he donated the pudding to a local charity, and so was able to claim $800 of his spend back as a tax deduction.
+And as if that wasn’t enough - he donated the pudding to a local charity, and so he was able to claim $800 of his spend back as a tax deduction.

-Use your card for everything
+Use your credit card for everything

 Get a supplementary card (or two)

 You don’t have to be present to cash in on other people’s spending.
-Look into getting a supplementary credit card - it will be connected your bank account and your rewards program, but your spouse, child, or other family member can carry it with them.
+Look into getting a supplementary credit card - it will be connected to your bank account and your rewards program, but your spouse, child, or other family members can carry it with them.